 We’ve had the hustle and bustle of Christmas and we’re having a ‘what now?’ moment.
 We’re back at work and spring seems a while away.
 It’s important to remember that this feeling won’t last forever.
 Schedule in some ‘me’ time and stick to it.
-These don’t have to be expensive treats either- a bath night where you have a long bath and listen to music with a glass of wine, a DVD night or an evening where you make time to give yourself a manicure are all things which don’t cost the earth but give you some time to yourself.
+This doesn’t have to involve expensive treats either- a bath night where you have a long bath and listen to music with a glass of wine, read that book you keep meaning to read, bingewatch a boxset or just have an evening where you make time for yourself.

 If you’re a Provident customer with concerns on how to repay your loan, there’s information here on what you can do and what help’s available.
 If you’re struggling to manage debts, the following could also help: StepChange offers advice on debt problems and focus on finding the best solution for you.
 Money Advice Service give free, unbiased advice to help people to manage their money more effectively.
 National Debt Line are run by the Money Advice Trust and offers free, confidential advice on debt management.